leon-ai/docs.getleon.ai/docs/packages-modules.md

 ### Naming Convention

-- The module filename must contains only lowercase alphabetic characters.
+- The module filename must contains only lowercase alphabetic characters and must use the English language.
-> E.g. Meaning of Life module filename: `meaningoflife.py`
+> E.g. *Meaning of Life* module filename: `meaningoflife.py`
 - The module function name must be the same as the filename.
-> E.g. Meaning of Life function: `def meaningoflife(string):`
+> E.g. *Meaning of Life* function: `def meaningoflife(string):`

 ### Module Function

-In the module file, you should name the module function by the name of the module.
+In the module file, you must name the module function by the name of the module.
 This function takes the input string (query) as parameter.

 ```
 What is the meaning of life?